manuelkiessling/manuel.kiessling.net/content/scala-play2-tolerant-json-body-parsing-with-dedicated-error-handling.md

 </p>

 <p>
-The solution turned out to be quite simple (which didn&#8217;t stop me from taking several hours to come up with it) &#8211; by parsing the Json myself using the <code class="inline">parse.tolerantText</code> body parser, I gained full control over the body parsing process, which allowed me to react to errors in both steps in the process &#8211; the text-to-json transformation as well as the json-to-case-class-object transformation:
+The solution turned out to be quite simple (which didn't stop me from taking several hours to come up with it) &#8211; by parsing the Json myself using the <code class="inline">parse.tolerantText</code> body parser, I gained full control over the body parsing process, which allowed me to react to errors in both steps in the process &#8211; the text-to-json transformation as well as the json-to-case-class-object transformation:
 </p>

 <p>